-SEO is full of different metrics, so many elements to track and report on – but which are the most important?
+SEO is full of different metrics, but which are the most important?
 Spend too little time investing in tracking results and your campaigns will suffer, spend too much time worrying about this you may spend too little time working on the campaign itself.

 In this series we will consider the question of SEO results in the following parts: